Skip to content

 Understanding the Bioavailability Gap

 Berberine is a bright yellow alkaloid found in plants like Goldenseal and Barberry (see our Berberine 5250mg Capsules | 90 Servings).
-In laboratory settings, its effects on cellular energy and metabolism are profound.
-However, in the human digestive tract, the story is different.
-Research suggests that the absolute bioavailability of berberine can be less than 1%.
+In laboratory settings, its effects on cellular energy are profound.
+However, research suggests the absolute bioavailability in humans can be less than 1% due to three main roadblocks:

 The "Revolving Door" of the Gut